-Under this most simple method of accounting, only the cash receipts and cash payments are recorded and presented in the statement of comprehensive income.
-Cash balances at the end of the financial year (at the bank and on hand) may also be presented alongside the statement of comprehensive income.
-Financial statements presented on a cash basis may also include some other assets in addition to cash balances and liabilities alongside the statement of comprehensive income.
+Only NFPs with expenses less than \$125,000, and that are not publically accountable, may report under the Simple Format Reporting -Cash framework.
+Under this most simple method of accounting, only the cash receipts and cash payments are recorded and presented in the statement of receipts and payments.
+Cash balances at the end of the financial year (at the bank and on hand) are also presented alongside the statement of receipts and payments.
+Financial statements presented on a cash basis also include a statement of resources and commitments to set out details of other resources controlled and associated commitments.
 Such additional information presented is usually easily obtainable without the need to rely on expert accounting knowledge.